StatBiomed/CamoTSS/README.rst

 run cellranger count
 ===========
-scTSS require 5'scRNA-seq data (10x Genomics) with the length of reads 1 more than 100bp.
+CamoTSS require 5'scRNA-seq data (10x Genomics) with the length of reads 1 more than 100bp.

 That means the reads 1 should contain extra cDNA information except UMI and cell barcode.